LawrenceLoz/FormulaShare-DX/README.md

 This is the simplest way of getting source files into an org with your configuration and the ability to view and edit components.
 If you'd like to contribute enhancements or fixes, just fork the repo, deploy, retrieve your changes, create an issue in GitHub and submit a PR.

 ### Deploy to a scratch org without using the namespace
-Best for: Working independently on contributions or custom versions using a scratch org workflow\
+_Best for_: Working independently on contributions or custom versions using a scratch org workflow
- _Steps to take_:
  - Clone or fork the repo
  - Run the [shell script](buildScratchOrg.sh) (Mac) or [batch script](buildScratchOrg.bat) (Windows).
 This creates a scratch org, deploys everything, assigns permission sets to the default user, creates test data and schedules the batch

 This workflow enables development using scratch orgs and a version which doesn't reference the namespace of the FormulaShare managed package.
 FormulaShare is designed to work correctly whether the namespace is in place or not, and this approach is probably best if you're adapting FormulaShare for use in your own organisation or app and work with scratch orgs, or if you have ideas or enhancements to contribute to the project which don't impact dynamic metadata references.

 ### Deploy to a scratch org configured to use the FormulaShare package namespace
-Best for: Working on complex changes to the core project which will become part of the managed package.
-Note that to support this workflow, temporary admin access to your dev hub will be required by the owner of the FormulaShare packaging org\
+_Best for_: Working on complex changes to the core project which will become part of the managed package.
+Note that to support this workflow, temporary admin access to your dev hub will be required by the owner of the FormulaShare packaging org
-_Steps to take_:
  - Clone or fork the repo
  - Create an issue with title "Namespace Access Request: Username" to request authorisation to work with the namespace (further instructions will be sent in response to the issue)
  - Once authorisation and other configuration is complete, the batch/shell script can be used as described above